 In December, it’s time for one of the most special nights of the year in Oslo – the night the Nobel Peace Prize is handed out.

 The Nobel Peace Prize is awarded to those who have “done the most or the best work for fraternity between nations, for the abolition or reduction of standing armies and for the holding and promotion of peace congresses”.
-The prize is handed out from the Chairman of Norwegian Nobel Committee, and present is also King Harald V of Norway.
-How it came that Oslo was chosen as the price for the Nobel Peace Prize?
+The prize is handed out by the Chairman of the Norwegian Nobel Committee, and the present is also King Harald V of Norway.
+How it came that Oslo was chosen as the prize for the Nobel Peace Prize?
 No one really knows.
 During Alfred Nobel’s years of life, Sweden was in union with Norway.
-He wanted Stortinget (an institution who worked with international peace) to choose the winner on a yearly basis.
+He wanted Stortinget (an institution that worked with international peace) to choose the winner on a yearly basis.
 Maybe he was just confident that they would do the best job.
 We will never know!